emily1618/Data-Portfolio/CHEATSHEET/README.md

 ![Bayes-Theorem](https://user-images.githubusercontent.com/62857660/155053920-a5f71f97-98c3-401f-afc2-3770f14b2dde.png)
 ![download](https://user-images.githubusercontent.com/62857660/155053935-18afc22b-ecea-4aae-8188-0f84db6d1d89.png)

-- It predicts membership probabilities for each class such as the probability that given record or data point belongs to a particular class.
+- It predicts membership probabilities for each class such as the probability that a given record or data point belongs to a particular class.
 - Typical applications include filtering spam, classifying documents, face recognition, weather prediction, news classification, medical diagnosis.
 It works well with high-dimensional data such as text classification, email spam detection.
 - Naive Bayes is called naive because it assumes that each input variable is independent.
 This is a strong assumption and unrealistic for real data.
 In some cases, speed is preferred over higher accuracy.
 - https://www.youtube.com/watch?v=l3dZ6ZNFjo0&t=28s
 - 3 types of Naive Bayes models: Gaussian, Multinomial, and Bernoulli.
   - Gaussian Naive Bayes – This is a variant of Naive Bayes which supports continuous values and has an assumption that each class is normally distributed.
   - Multinomial Naive Bayes – Has features as vectors where sample(feature) represents frequencies with which certain events have occurred.
-    - Multinomial naive Bayes assumes to have feature vector where each element represents the number of times it appears (or, very often, its frequency). ...
+    - Multinomial naive Bayes assumes to have a feature vector where each element represents the number of times it appears (or, very often, its frequency). ...
 The Gaussian Naive Bayes, instead, is based on a continuous distribution and it's suitable for more generic classification tasks.
 ```
 GB = GaussianNB()
 GB.fit(X_train, y_train)